SchwaIndustries/ScrimBot/README.md

 6. Run `npm install` and let it install the dependencies
 7. Then run `npm start` and the bot should be online!
+8. You can add yourself as a bot admin by creating a collection in the database named botAdmins.
+Add a document within whose id matches your Discord id.
+You can create additional documents for any other admins.
+The documents do not need any content.